sejal1126/Hecktoberfest_project/README.md

-# follow these just 4 steps.
+# Follow these just 4 steps.
 ## 1. Fork this repository.
 ## 2. Add file.
 ## 3. commit.